Chart Color Schemes

 The level of residential development activity in Nicholls is very low in comparison to the average area assessed nationally by AreaSearch

 Nicholls has averaged approximately one new dwelling approval per year over the past five financial years, totalling five homes.
-As of FY26, one approval has been recorded to date.
-The population has fallen during this period, suggesting that new supply has likely kept pace with demand, providing good choice for buyers.
+As of FY26, one approval has been recorded so far.
+The population has fallen during this period, suggesting that new supply may have kept pace with demand, offering good choice for buyers.
 The average expected construction cost value of new homes is $430,000, indicating that developers are targeting the premium market segment with higher-end properties.

-In FY26, $1.4 million in commercial development approvals have been recorded, reflecting the area's residential nature.
-Compared to the Australian Capital Territory, Nicholls has significantly less development activity.
-This limited new supply generally supports stronger demand and values for established homes.
-Nationally, development activity is also lower than average, which may reflect market maturity or possible development constraints.
+In FY26, $1.4 million in commercial development approvals have been recorded, reflecting Nicholls' residential nature.
+Compared to the Australian Capital Territory, Nicholls has significantly less development activity, which generally supports stronger demand and values for established homes.
+This limited new supply is also lower than national averages, suggesting market maturity and possible development constraints.
+Recent development has consisted entirely of detached dwellings, maintaining Nicholls' traditional suburban character with a focus on family homes appealing to those seeking space.

-Recent development in Nicholls has been entirely comprised of detached dwellings, maintaining the area's traditional suburban character with a focus on family homes.
-With population expected to remain stable or decline, Nicholls should see reduced pressure on housing, potentially creating opportunities for buyers.
+With population expected to remain stable or decline, Nicholls should see reduced pressure on housing in the future, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development